 This approach is used by companies that do not have a stable manufacturing schedule and the number and type of finished goods can change from month to month.
 In this scenario, the sales forecast is not helpful for resource planning.
 The management needs to calculate the resources for each of the products and then amalgamate the resources to get an overall picture of resource requirements.

-After a company has worked through their sales forecasts and calculated the resource requirements, the various alternate production plans should be generated.
-There are three approaches that are used for the production plan: level, chased, and mixed.
+After a company has worked through its sales forecasts and calculated the resource requirements, the various alternate production plans should be generated.
+There are three approaches that are used for the production plan, level chased, and mixed.

 The level production plan is used where the cost of making a change in the production level is extremely expensive, while the cost of holding inventory is very low, for example in the oil industry.
 Using the level production plan, the production remains constant and inventory is used to absorb the differences between the sales forecast and the production.